-In the event that Exor wishes to recruit and appoint an Executive Director to the Board, the Board's approach to remuneration is to pay no more than is necessary to attract the best candidates to the role.
+In the event that Exor wishes to recruit and appoint an Executive Director to the Board, the Company's approach to remuneration is to pay no more than is necessary to attract the best candidates to the role.
 The approach to the recruitment of a new executive director aims to be competitive and to structure ongoing remuneration arrangements in line with this Policy.

-The Board retains the flexibility to provide compensation (a 'buy-out') to replace variable remuneration awards forfeited or payments foregone.
-The Board will minimize buy-outs wherever possible and ensure they are no more generous than, and on substantially similar terms to, the original awards or payment they are replacing.
+The Non-Executive Directors retain the flexibility to provide compensation (a 'buy-out') to replace variable remuneration awards forfeited or payments foregone.
+The Non-Executive Directors will minimize buyouts wherever possible and ensure they are no more generous than, and on substantially similar terms to, the original awards or payment they are replacing.
 Depending on individual circumstances at the time, the CC has the discretion to determine the type of award (i.e. cash, Shares, PSUs, PSOs, lock-up period and whether or not performance conditions would apply).
 The rationale and detail if any such award will be disclosed in the annual Remuneration Report.